Analytics are here to stay in baseball. Statistics are being trusted more every year as a tool to help predict outcomes and improve strategy.

 "We were fortunate we had guys like Zimm, DeCaster and Molin, they were like our three horses," Olean said.
 "Molin was nursing a sore elbow, too.
 Had been healthy all year, he would have made even more difference.

 "What makes these three good is that on a bad day, even if they don't have their A-plus stuff, they can still beat you.
 They are just big-game pitchers.
 They remind you of (2010 National Pitcher of the Year) Matt Schuld back in the day.
-He might be at his best, but he would always compete and give you seven innings.
+He might not be at his best, but he would always compete and give you seven innings.
 The term 'bulldog' is probably overused, but you can tell the guys that go out there and refuse to lose a game."

 Olean credited senior Ben Meyer (2-2, 0.68 ERA, .172 opponent BA, 27 innings, 28 Ks, five walks) for his emergence from the junior-varsity staff in 2017 to an important varsity arm in 2018.